Wjianghai/HMFQA/README.md

 Run the main function of the Python files in /HMFQA/Code.

-### Baseline train and test:
+"# tr.Main()" if you only want to test model file.

+Different configuration files load different models.Please adjust the configuration file before training.

+### Contrast experiment:
 ContrastTrainer.py for BAN,HAN,ConceptBert and Hypergraph.
 ContrastTrainerBAM.py for BAM.

-### HMFQA train and test:
 MainTrainer.py for HMFQA.